libp2p/specs/rendezvous/README.md

 number of peers to return.
 The namespace can be omitted in the query, which asks for all peers registered to the rendezvous point.

-The query can also specify a timestamp, obtained from the response to a previous query, such that only peers registered since the timestamp will be returned.
+The query can also include a cookie, obtained from the response to a previous query, such that only registrations that weren't included in the previous response will be returned.
 This allows peers to progressively refresh their network view without overhead, which greatly simplifies real time discovery.
+It also allows for pagination of query responses, so that large numbers of peer registrations can be managed.

 ### Registration Lifetime